erlemaido/data-engineering-project-2024/README.md

 * Language Standardization: All original data, regardless of its initial language (Estonian or English), should be standardized to English.
 This includes translating all field names to English to maintain consistency across the database.
 * Currency Representation: All currency values related to fiscal year report data should be recorded in whole Euros, omitting any cents.
-* EMTAK Code Preservation: EMTAK codes may contain leading zeros, which are significant and must be preserved.
-Therefore, these codes should be stored as text strings rather than integers to maintain their integrity.